Grillo vows action on hospital ward shut for party

 10/07/2018

 Naples, July 10 - Health Minister Giulia Grillo on Tuesday vowed action in the case of a Naples hospital ward that was shit for a day so that staff could take part in the ward chief's party.
 "There are various levels of responsibility and we will establish all of them," she said on the incident at the Del Mare Hospital.
 Grillo said "the incident of the party and the interruption of activity in the beginning seemed fake news, however incredible it was.
 "My presence in Campania today is certainly linked to what happened", she said on a visit to another Naples hospital, the Monaldi.
-Grillo will move on to the Del Mare Hospital later today.
+Grillo moved on to the Del Mare Hospital later Tuesday, where she said that the ward chief should "say sorry in a public piazza".
 She recalled that health police were sent to the facility Monday.
+Grillo was attacked by a man who lunged at her but was prevented from hurting her by her bodyguards.

 Le altre notizie